Table of Contents

 Cerber ransomware was discovered in March 2016.
-As a ransomware-as-a-service (RaaS) malware, it can be deployed by anyone without any hacking or coding skills.
-Any money made from extorting ransomware victims is split between the RaaS customer and the malware developer.
+As a ransomware-as-a-service (RaaS), it can be deployed by non-technical attackers.
+Any money made from extorting ransomware victims is split between the attacker and the ransomware developer.
 Ransomware encrypts files with cryptographically-secure ciphers, forcing a victim to pay a ransom to get their files back unencrypted.

 How Does Cerber Ransomware Work?